Q: How can I pay for my order?

 A: Generally no. It's first come, first serve.
 We can sometimes make exceptions in extreme cases (pending move, vacation, etc.) Rush orders are basically asking everyone else who is in line for an order to wait.
 We try to be fair with everyone.

 A: Yes!
-All product lines except Rainy Day have free shipping!
+All product lines except ala-carte Rainy Day items have free shipping!
+All of the Rainy Day kits and units have free shipping.

 Q: How long will it take to ship my order?